sgjimenezv/children_age_narrative_dataset/README.md

 # Children narrative texts dataset for age prediction
-This dataset contains 2946 short stories written by children between 5 to 16 years old, each one labeled witht tha author's age.
+This dataset contains 2946 short stories written by children between 5 to 16 years old, each one labeled witht the author's age.
 Texts are written in English (1800), French (662) and Spanish (484).

 #Please cite
 If you find usseful this data, please cite this paper: